katersonnbert/gitnotes/GoLang.md

 	}
 	```

-- Functions can return multiple values
+- Functions can return multiple values.
+Return values of functions can be ignored using `_`.
 	```
 	func swap(fst string, snd string) (string, string) {
 		return snd, fst